NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: Introduction

 In order to induce the need for grounding communication, we design different personas for sources (e.g., anxious, clueless, dominating), each with different communication patterns.
-We also add a responsiveness to strategic dialogue: sources will only return information if they are persuaded in a manner befitting their personas\footnote{We understand that ``being persuaded'', ``being made comfortable'' and ``being acknowledged'' are all separate forms of grounding, some more active than others.
+We also add a responsiveness to strategic dialogue: sources will only return information if they are persuaded in a manner befitting their personas\footnote{We understand that ``being persuaded,'' ``being made comfortable,'' and ``being acknowledged'' are all separate forms of grounding, some more active than others.
 However, we use ``persuasion'' as a short-hand encompassing all categories.} \cite{harcup2015journalism, sedorkin2015interviewing}.
 We find that our environment is realistic: source-LLMs correlate significantly with humans in their ability to identify persuasion ($r=.43$, $p<.0001$).
 However, interviewer-LLMs struggle to both recognize when questions are answered and actively persuade the source, resulting in suboptimal information extraction.

-In summary, our contributions are: \begin{itemize} \item We release a high-quality dataset of 40,000 two-person informational interviews from NPR and CNN.
+In summary, our contributions are: \begin{itemize} \item We release a high-quality dataset of 40,000 dyadic informational interviews from NPR and CNN.
 This dataset addresses the scarcity of large-scale dialogue data necessary for studying grounding communication.

 \item We perform a detailed discourse analysis comparing LLM-generated dialogues with human interviewers, identifying significant differences in the use of grounding language and question types.

 \item We develop a game environment to test and improve dialogue agents in informational interviews, which we call \textit{NewsInterview}.
 Our findings indicate this is a realistic setting but highlight the challenges LLM interviewers face in engaging in persuasive dialogue. \end{itemize}